Plug-and-Play Latent Feature Editing for Orientation-Adaptive Quantitative Susceptibility Mapping Neural Networks: Discussion and Conclusion

 We evaluated the performance of the proposed iQSM+ on extensive MRI datasets scanned from multiple platforms with various sequence parameters (e.g., TR, TE, flip angle, number of echoes, etc.), which ensured a fair, comprehensive, and realistic comparison for different QSM methods.
 It is found that the proposed iQSM+ consistently showed improved results on QSM data of different parameters, compared with the original iQSM and other multi-step QSM methods.

 In this study, we limited our experiments of the proposed iQSM+ and xQSM+ to human brain data scanned at 1 mm$^3$ isotropic resolution.
 Data of anisotropic resolution would require image upsampling to isotropic voxel sizes.
-In addition, the proposed Orientation-Adaptive (OA-LFE module embedded) neural networks were trained in a self-supervised manner, where the training labels reconstructed using previously developed QSM methods may contain artifacts not corresponding to brain anatomies and thus influence the network performance.
+Theoretically, retraining or fine-tuning the iQSM+ network with matching anisotropic image resolution will improve the network’s performance; however, this is more computationally expensive and time-consuming.
+In the future, we will investigate strategies such as those proposed in AFTER-QSM \citep{b48} and AdaIN-QSM \citep{b49} to more effectively and accurately process QSM data of anisotropic resolutions.
+In addition, the proposed Orientation-Adaptive (OA-LFE module embedded) neural networks were trained in a simulated-supervised manner, where the training labels reconstructed using previously developed QSM methods may contain artifacts not corresponding to brain anatomies and thus influence the network performance.
+Furthermore, if there is severe subject motion in the MRI scans (e.g., due to respiratory effects or severe head motion), specially tailored motion correction algorithms, including deep learning-based methods, should be performed as preprocessing steps before the iQSM+ reconstruction to eliminate or suppress potential artifacts.
 Future work may investigate unsupervised algorithms to directly solve QSM from the raw MRI phase acquired at arbitrary acquisition orientations and spatial resolutions.